GenericMappingTools/2020-unavco-course/INSTALL.md

 [bash shell](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) for GMT scripting.
 **Don't worry if you don't know what this means.
 We'll go through it in the first day of the workshop.**
-Linux and Mac usually come with one installed but Windows users aren't so lucky.
+Linux and macOS usually come with one installed but Windows users aren't so lucky.
 To install a terminal with a bash shell on Windows:

 1. Download and install Git-for-Windows `Git-2.27.0-64-bit.exe` from